 The activities listed below are permitted activities in the Commercial Local Zone if they meet any activity specific standards set out in this table and the built form standards in Rule 15.5.2.
-Note, the built form standards do not apply to an activity that does not involve any development.

 Activities may also be restricted discretionary, discretionary or non-complying as specified in Rules 15.5.1.2, 15.5.1.3 and 15.5.1.4.